Vaccinations and Autism: Is there a link?

 There is no evidence to support it.

-Scientific research from all over the world shows that there is no link between a child being vaccinated against MMR and having autism.
+Scientific research from all over the world shows that there is no link between a child being vaccinated against MMR and being autistic.
 Autism Independence is a community group working with Black, Asian and minority ethnic families in the UK, specialising in the Somali community.
-They have worked for many years with lots of Somali families who all have children with autism.
+They have worked for many years with lots of Somali families who all have autistic children.
 Some of these families gave their children the MMR vaccine and others didn’t.
 This shows that having the MMR vaccine is not a cause of autism.
 Vaccinating your child stops them from getting seriously ill and protects them for the rest of their life.

 To download this information and some top tips, click the links below.